 Research & Publications

-Chris' main research focuses are upon inpatient clinical deterioration, sepsis, and the publication of clinical vignettes.
+Chris' main research focuses are upon educational curricular development and evaluation, inpatient clinical deterioration, sepsis, and the publication of clinical vignettes.

 Extensive Research Description